Hello and welcome to Class 1!

 We are the youngest class in school and we are made up of EYFS, Year 1 and Year 2 children.
-Miss Kitchen and Mr Leeman are our class teachers and we have Mrs Bonnett, Miss Wright and Mrs Walsh as our teaching assistants.
+Miss Kitchen is our class teacher and we have Mrs Walsh as our teaching assistant.

 - PE is every Wednesday, please ensure PE kits are in school for this.

 - We have daily phonics lessons in Class 1, here is a link to a fantastic phonics video!
 It will show you how we pronounce our sounds https://youtu.be/TTe5_Em0BHQ Click on the 'our curriculum' tab on the home page of the website for more information regarding phonics.

 As we move into the third term of the year, we will be getting messy and exploring....